-Where a financial institution is suspicious, or has knowledge of, money laundering or terrorist financing, it should not unquestioningly carry out instructions as issued by the customer.
+Where a financial institution is suspicious, or has knowledge of, ML or TF, it should not unquestioningly carry out instructions as issued by the customer.

 If a financial institution unquestioningly carries out unreasonable instructions in this manner, it may mean that it is failing in its duty to prevent and detect ML/TF.